Unofficial Minutes – November 15, 2023

 5. Review Financial Report

-9. Committee Updates:
+9. Committee Update

 The Combined Lake Delhi Recreational Facility and Water Quality District